wp-plugins/easy-code-placement/readme.txt

 * Save unlimited Codes on options page
 * Activate and Deactivate the Codes
+* Standard WP Text Widget Modified for usage with PHP
 * Place a Code with a Shortcode
+* Place a Code with a PHP-Snippet
+* Place a Code with the WordPress Text-Widget
 * Ready for translations
+* Clean uninstall - No data left

 = Languages =